 Ironically, many of the children of Israel didn’t recognize that.
 How sad!

-Many of the children of Israel wrongly assumed or concluded that it was just Moses who delivered them from the bondage of Pharaoh and brought them out of Egypt.
-The temporary absence of Moses clearly exposed their ignorance, unbelief or confusion.
+Many of the children of Israel wrongly assumed or concluded that Moses delivered them from the bondage of Pharaoh and brought them out of Egypt.
+The temporary absence of Moses exposed their ignorance, unbelief, or confusion.

-While Moses delayed in returning from the mountain where he had gone to receive from God the tablets of the law, the children of Israel became fearful and perplexed, and they gathered themselves together to Aaron and demanded that he make for them gods that will go before them to the Promised Land.
+When Moses delayed in returning from the mountain, where he had gone to receive from God the tablets of the law, the children of Israel became fearful and perplexed, and they, therefore, asked Aaron to make for them gods that will go before them to the Promised Land.

 Unfortunately, Aaron granted them their evil request to their shame and destruction.
-Their reason or excuse for seeking for new gods was that they didn’t know what has happened to Moses on the mountain.
+Their reason for seeking new gods was that they didn’t know what has happened to Moses on the mountain.

 They said, “for this Moses, the man who brought us up out of the land of Egypt, we do not know what has become of him.”
 (Exo.
 32:1 NKJV).

-Obviously, they were not fully aware, convinced or persuaded that it was God, and not Moses, who redeemed them from slavery and was leading them to the Promised Land.
+They were not fully aware, convinced, or persuaded that God, not Moses, redeemed them from slavery and led them to the Promised Land.
 How sad?